 Questions to think about

-- Whether you want to live in lively student accomodation, in the city centre, or if you would prefer a quieter location?
+- Whether you want to live in lively student accommodation, in the city centre, or if you would prefer a quieter location?

 - Do you need an en-suite room?